dxrsgn/coding_papers_llm_assistant/README.md

 3. Arxiv search is also using retries
 4. Code related tools wrapped in try excepts with fallback to some placeholder/errmsg output

+Also, its not implemented there now, but for safer excecution its better to add message history trimming in order to avoid errors of exceeding max_token limit in LLM calls
 ## Repository Layout

 ```